minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 ## Multiplayer

+## Multiplayer

 ### Servers

+This section is for servers that are either running 24/7 or most of the time.

 * Creating more than one thread per server is not allowed
 * Creating more than one review post per server is not allowed